Are narcissists aware of their behaviour and the fact their behaviour often leads to pain in those who are close to them?

 While doing this, a narcissist seeks to gain a reaction from the very person the narcissist is targeting to hurt, so the narcissist can twist the story and blame the other person, so the narcissist can avoid taking any responsibility for their behaviour by passing the blame over to someone else.
 To distract the victim away from what the narcissist is genuinely feeling or doing.

-So yes, when a narcissist feels hurt, they can intentionally and consciously seek to hurt another back.
+So yes, when narcissists feel hurt, they can intentionally and consciously seek to hurt another back.
 However, they don’t want to admit to this.
 Therefore they’ll shame and blame the other person.

-Or when a narcissist believes you’re questioning their sense of entitlement, so when they arrive home, and they’re busy looking at their phone when you ask if they’ve had a good day, they think you’ve interrupted them, so they begin to ignore you, the more you try to ask them what’s wrong the less they’ll talk to you, to frustrate you, to hurt you.
+Or when a narcissist believes you’re questioning their sense of entitlement, so when they arrive home, and they’re busy looking at their phone when you ask if they’ve had a good day, they think you’ve interrupted them, so they begin to ignore you, the more you try to ask them what’s wrong the less they’ll talk to you, they do this to frustrate you, to hurt you.
 They listen to everything you say so that they can use it against you.
 They are seeking to hurt you.
-However, when it comes to a narcissist, you’re always going to be stuck between a rock and a hard place.
+However, when it comes to a narcissist, you will always be stuck between a rock and a hard place.
 If you don’t ask them how their day has been, this also questions their sense of superiority, and they seek to punish you.

-You are dammed if you do and you’re dammed if don’t.
+You are dammed if you do, and you’re dammed if you don’t.

 Always trust you’re instincts.
 They know what they’re on about even when you don’t.E.S.

 Narcissists often believe you deserve what you’re getting.
 They believe because you didn’t give them the attention they felt like they were entitled to, it’s your fault they went elsewhere.
 “If you’d had paid me more attention.”
 When we listen closely enough to not take things personally as to what they are accusing us of and listen to what they are saying, we understand how they treat us says nothing about who we are and everything about who they are.